capstat/pytchfork_reviews/README.txt

 to run program:
-download this .zip file and unpack it open a terminal change directories to this folder
+download this .zip file and unpack it open a terminal change directories to the unzipped folder
 enter:

 python setup.py install